 Really?
 The First Order built the Death Star 3.0?
 What a surprise when the Resistance takes it down in the very same movie!
 When will the badguys learn?
 Aaaargh

 It's made clear that things have changed since the end of the original trilogy, but we don't know how.
 The two sides' names have changed - that implies that the war was over at least temporarily.
-Could we get some background, please, instead of just jumping into the plot in a world we don't know anything about?
+We're jumping into the middle of the plot in a world we don't know anything about?

 In the original trilogy, it's made very clear that Leia is force-sensitive, so why didn't Luke just train her?
 Honestly why bother introducing Rey when you already have a female hero in place and set up to be a Jedi?